 I consider this my special occasion contingency outfit.
 A little dressy, but comfy enough for casual wear.
 After looking everywhere for a mauve python print knit fabric like the one I saw a Craftsy instructor display, I settled and ordered a similar fabric from JoAnn.
 Hers was a scuba knit, this one is a jersey that is 90% viscose, 10% spandex and 57" wide.
 I got 2 yards from for $13.58.
-Using the long skirt view from New Look 6458, I replaced the pattern's simple elasticized waistband with my successful fold-over waistband mod, using a ribbed gray rayon/poly/lycra knit from Fabric Mart.
+Using the long a-line skirt view from McCalls 8055, I replaced the pattern's simple elasticized waistband with my successful fold-over waistband mod, using a ribbed gray rayon/poly/lycra knit from Fabric Mart.
 Although the slanted pockets I designed with that waistband worked well on the slim skirts, simple side-seam pockets were enough in this A-line skirt.
 Note to self: the pockets sit a little low; raise them if you repeat this make.

 For the top, there was 4 yards of Matte Black 100% cotton Tissue Jersey Knit 44" wide, also from Fabric Mart for a total of $12.
 Since this top, cut from McCall's 7650, used less than half of that, fabric cost is only $6.
 That's good, because this fabric was badly biased and would not pull straight.
 I am not sure I can cut from it again.
 It is heavier than what I would consider tissue weight fabric, with a rough texture prior to washing.
 However, after a couple of wears and washes, it feels smooth.
 If this style stays in fashion, repeating this make would be a good thing.
 In fact, another shirt from the rest of this fabric would be a good thing.
 Perhaps washing the remaining fabric would shrink and straighten it.
-The dress pattern was modified to make the top, adding the sleeve ruffle I used when I first made the dress and shortening the bodice by a couple of inches before adding a hem ruffle.
-The neckline is a bit too wide and does not stay in place well.
-A neckband would be a nice addition to this pattern.Thursday, October 27, 2022

 Thursday, October 20, 2022